 The February 2018 half term multi sports was a 5 day program where both age groups 4-7 year-olds and 8-13 year olds had the opportunity to come out and take part in a variety of sports on their doorsteps for free.
-Sports such as football, touch/tag rugby, handball, hockey, tennis, dodgeball and forget our famous fun day.
+Sports such as football, touch/tag rugby, handball, hockey, tennis, dodgeball and lets not forget our famous fun day.
 We managed to teach 49 local kids that week with an average of 28 kids taking part per day.

 A massive thank you to Sertac Goztas for coming down and volunteering on the Monday and Tuesday as he wanted to gain some coaching experience as he was in the middle of completing his F.A Football level 1 which he has now passed.

 As always a big thank you to Huseyin Yilmaz and Samuel Iyinkanmi for helping run the half term program and also every parents and child that came down to make the week be enjoyable.

 Last but not least an enormous thank you to Sport Islington for making this half term possible.